XiaoyuXU1/XiaoyuXU1.github.io/_pages/home.md

 ## Research Interests

 - **Machine Unlearning for Large Language Models (LLMs):**
-  Designing efficient and robust algorithms that enable LLMs to selectively *forget* specific data or behaviors while preserving their overall capability.
+  Designing efficient and robust algorithms that enable LLMs to selectively *forget* specific data while preserving their overall capability.
   My research explores two key scenarios:
-  - **Single Unlearning:** Removing a specific set of data or knowledge from a pre-trained model in a one-time unlearning request, ensuring minimal performance degradation.
+  - **Single Unlearning:** Removing a specific set of data or knowledge from a pre-trained model in a one-time unlearning request.
-  - **Continual Unlearning:** Extending unlearning to long sequences of deletion requests, addressing cumulative forgetting, stability, and reversibility issues over time.
+  - **Continual Unlearning:** Extending unlearning to long sequences of deletion requests, addressing catastrophic forgetting.

 - **LLM Security and Trustworthiness:**
   Investigating the robustness of LLMs against unlearning attacks like relearning and quantization perturbations to ensure safety and integrity in real-world applications.